I value my holidays, and few are more unique and fun than May 4 when the phrase on everyone’s lips is: May the Fourth be with you.

 Death Star Energy Balls

 Coconut oil is one type of fat that you shouldn’t feel bad about consuming.
-Instead of being stored, it is used up straight away which makes it perfect for someone who exercises and needs that injection of energy.
-Lauric acid in the naturally occurring oil reduces inflammation in the joints of sufferers making it the perfect ingredient for a nutrient packed energy ball.
+Instead of being stored, it is used up straight away, which makes it ideal for someone who exercises and needs that injection of energy.
+Lauric acid in the naturally occurring oil reduces inflammation in the joints of sufferers making it the perfect ingredient for a nutrient-packed energy ball.

-Sour cherries have been found to have a higher anti-oxidant content per serving than well-known anti-oxidants like red wine and chocolate.
-Sour cherries are packed with anhtocyanins which are responsible for the rich, enticing color in many fruits and berries.
-These anthocyanins have powerful anti-oxidant and anti-inflammatory properties so sour cherries not only provide great color and sour flavor to the energy balls, they pack a punch in terms of their health benefits too.
+Sour cherries have been found to have a higher antioxidant content per serving than well-known antioxidants like red wine and chocolate.
+Sour cherries are packed with anthocyanins which are responsible for the rich, enticing color in many fruits and berries.
+These anthocyanins have powerful antioxidant and anti-inflammatory properties, so sour cherries not only provide great color and sour flavor to the energy balls, but they pack a punch in terms of their health benefits too.

-Some nuts like walnuts and cashews have specific health benefits and that, along with their satisfying crunch is why they are included in the death star energy balls.
-Walnuts specifically have been shown to help with rheumatoid arthritis, by reducing the inflammation in the joints which causes pain and stiffness.
+Some nuts like walnuts and cashews have specific health benefits and that, along with their satisfying crunch, is why they are included in the Death Star energy balls.
+Walnuts specifically have been shown to help with rheumatoid arthritis by reducing the inflammation in the joints that causes pain and stiffness.

 Prep time: 10 minutes

-Blitz all the ingredients apart from the desiccated coconut and cocoa powder in a food processor until combined into a dough with some chunky pieces left for texture.
+- Add all the ingredients apart from the desiccated coconut and cocoa powder in a food processor and blend into a dough with some chunky pieces left for texture.

-Mix together the desiccated coconut and cocoa powder in a bowl.
+- Mix the desiccated coconut and cocoa powder in a bowl.

-Roll the mixture into balls and toss in the coconut and cocoa mix to cover evenly.
+- Roll the mixture into balls and add the coconut and cocoa mix and cover evenly.

-Then make an imprint in one side with your thumb to create the Death Star look!
+- Make an imprint on one side with your thumb to create the Death Star look.